Endear

 Thinking about how to integrate AI into your retail operations?
 This guide is for you.

-You don't need a computer science degree to understand the magic behind visual search technology, but knowing the basics can help you appreciate why it's so powerful (and why your customers are going to love it).
+You don't need a computer science degree to understand the technology behind visual search, but knowing the basics can help you appreciate why it's so powerful (and why your customers are going to love it).

 Image Recognition Algorithms